-NPCA has been working for years to meaningfully engage the military community — including veterans, active duty, reservists and military families — inviting them to join us in supporting and advocating for parks through service projects and a variety of advocacy actions.
+NPCA’s veterans program meaningfully engages the military community — including veterans, active duty, reservists and military families — to support national parks through service projects and advocacy.

-The Park Service oversees 25 national battlefields and parks and 14 national cemeteries, including Vicksburg National Military Park.
+- The Park Service oversees 25 national battlefields and parks and 14 national cemeteries, including Vicksburg National Military Park.

-The Park Service manages nearly 500 fortifications such as Fort McHenry, which inspired the “Star Spangled Banner.”
+- The Park Service manages nearly 500 fortifications such as Fort McHenry, which inspired the “Star Spangled Banner.”

-The Park Service is responsible for more than 15,000 acres of battlefields, including world-famous sites such as Gettysburg National Military Park.
+- The Park Service is responsible for more than 15,000 acres of battlefields, including world-famous sites such as Gettysburg National Military Park.